 Thursday a friend and I bravely ventured out with our three children to our local recreation department’s Open Gym.
 It is exactly how it sounds.
 They open up a full sized gym, slap some toddler sized plastic climbing structures, slides, and ride-on toys in the middle, toss some balls onto the floor and charge you a whopping dollar to have free reign over toddler town for an hour and 45 minutes.
 It is more exhausting than that run on sentence I just typed, but the kiddos love it.

 We all piled into my friend’s van, made a quick jaunt through the drive-thru for coffee, then headed to the gym.
 Just getting inside was a feat.
 My friend has an 8-week-old and a 2-year-old.
 Add to that my 3-year-old, our two cups of coffee, and our obligatory kid-related luggage.
 Needless to say, getting everyone into the building, alive, made herding cats look easy.

 Once inside the kids took off into the sea of toddlers and pre-schoolers.
 My friend and I piled coats and, clutching our coffees like steaming, delicious life preservers, dove in after them.
-Trying to keep an eye on your own child, while allowing them the freedom to have fun, is a lot like playing a real life version of "Where’s Waldo."
-Except in this case, "Waldo" is a young child hopped up on peer interaction, capable of taking out smaller kids in one fell swipe.
-I like to approach Open Gym as more of a game of "Marco Polo."
+Trying to keep an eye on your own child, while allowing them the freedom to have fun, is a lot like playing a real life version of "Where’s Waldo.

 I listen for either the sound of my child yelling, "mommymommymommymommymommy" or the undeniable screech of a younger kiddo who has just (unfortunately) met my cherub.